nogibjj/ids706-mini-project-2/README.md

 ![Python CI](https://github.com/aghakishiyeva/ids706-python-template/actions/workflows/main.yml/badge.svg)

 This is a basic Python template with CI setup using GitHub Actions.
-It also provides a .devcontainer setup for seamless development inside a Docker container with Visual Studio Code.
+It also provides a **.devcontainer** setup for seamless development inside a Docker container with Visual Studio Code.

-## Getting Started
+## 🚀 Getting Started
 ### Local Development with VS Code and .devcontainer
 1. Ensure you have <u>Docker</u> installed and running on your machine.<br>
 2. Install the <u>Remote - Containers</u> extension in VS Code.<br>